 Insulin resistance points to a metabolic syndrome in the body and it usually precedes weight gain.
 This means that if you are overweight there is a good chance that you are already suffering from metabolic syndrome and insulin resistance.
 This is more likely if you easily put on weight on your waist.

 Hypertension is the measure of pressure that blood applies to the inner walls of your arteries.
-Abnormal glucose metabolism increases the LDL (Low-density Lipid) in blood causing the blood and arteries to thicken.
+Abnormal glucose metabolism increases inflammation and can lead to plaque in the arteries and thickening of the arteries.
 This leads to high blood pressure.
-More cholesterol in your blood also means that the heart has to work harder to pump blood around your body and leading to increased risk of heart attack.
+Again, your heart has to work harder to pump blood around your body and leading to increased risk of heart attack.

 Observational studies have shown that obese persons are at a higher risk of many types of cancer.
 This includes endometrial cancer (cancer of uterus lining), liver cancer, brain tumor, gall bladder cancer, breast cancer and prostate cancer.